stakefish/web3-utils.py/README.md

 make package
 ```

+The library will be published to PyPI.
+You must [create an account](https://pypi.org/account/register/) to be able publish the new artifacts.

 ## Push The Release to GitHub

 After committing the compiled release notes and pushing them to the master branch, release a new version: